 2. Prioritizing Mortgage Payments

-With each mortgage payment a homeowner makes, they are adding to the pool of money that began with their down payment, increasing the amount of equity they have in their home.
+Each mortgage payment a homeowner makes increases the amount of equity they have in their home.
 Making mortgage payments on time will avoid potential late fees.

-A portion of each mortgage payment goes toward interest and sometimes escrow, amounts to take into account when calculating how much equity is accruing.
+Keep in mind that a portion of each mortgage payment goes toward interest and sometimes escrow.
+You’ll want to take these amounts into account when calculating how much equity is accruing.

 3. Making Extra Payments

-Notifying the lender that any extra or lump-sum payments should be put toward the loan’s principal is necessary to make sure those payments are applied correctly.
+To ensure those payments are applied correctly, be sure to notify the lender that any extra or lump-sum payments should be put toward the loan’s principal.

 4. Refinancing to a Shorter Term

-However, shorter-terms loans may have the added benefit of lower interest rates, which may soften the blow of higher monthly payments.
+Still, shorter-terms loans may have the added benefit of lower interest rates, which could soften the blow of higher monthly payments.

 5. Renovating Your Home